Fit for Pregnancy Checklist

 20% of women in the UK in the reproductive age group are deficient in Vitamin D. A low Vitamin D level is linked to infertility.
 Hence, you should also take 10 mcg of Vitamin D daily.

-Rubella infection in pregnancy can have serious consequences
+Rubella infection in pregnancy can have serious consequences on the baby's development.
+Hence, confirm you are immune to Rubella.

 A balanced diet will help ensure your body is healthy enough to become pregnant and nourish a developing baby.
 A healthy diet can also help to keep sperm production at optimum levels.